 Check that your configuration files (

 /etc/acrobits/admin-server/application.yml) are as described in the advanced installation guide.
-If they do, you probably have a version that is new enough and you can use the simple method of updating as described above.
+If they are, you probably have a version that is new enough and you can use the simple method of updating as described above.

 If your configuration files differ, continue with this method.